spencerslickremix/InAppPurchaseManager-EXAMPLE/README.md

 ### DO NOT USE SIMULATOR FOR IN-APP TESTING, USE YOUR DEVICE TO TEST.
+FYI.
+It appears os6 simulator does now work for this.
+Although it is a bit slow, good to use if you devices are not handy.

 ## iTunes Connect App ID must match the bundle identifier in your project.